BakelLab/minerva-queue-lsf/README.txt

   # indicates CPUs that are in use, but have not been allocated.

 lastjoboutput
-  Will always show the output of the most recently finished job.
+  Will always show the output of the most recently finished job(s).
   Assumes that your job output is in ~/pbs-output (the submitjob default), or any other dir specified in the PBS_OUTPUT environment variable.

 deletejobs
   Delete your running and/or queued jobs based on a set of criteria such